FNS40222 Certificate IV in Accounting and Bookkeeping

 Note: AABT College does not make any misleading claim, job guarantee, or advertise any specific employment outcome with its courses.

-Assessment
+Assessment Methods

-This program is delivered under competency-based training which means instead of grading or marks, students are required to demonstrate all the criteria for each unit of competency.
-Students are marked as “Competent” or “Not yet competent”.
+This program is delivered under competency-based training.
+Students are required to demonstrate all the criteria for each unit of competency and are marked as “Competent” or “Not yet competent”.

 How to Apply

-If you have any questions regarding the application process or entry requirements, feel free to contact us at admissions@aabt.edu.au.
+To find out the methods of application, students can proceed to the online application form.
+If you have any questions regarding the application process or entry requirements, contact admissions@aabt.edu.au.